ubports/docs.ubports.com/sdk/apps/qml/QtLocation/GeocodeModel.rst

 This read-only property holds the latest error value of the geocoding request.

--  `GeocodeModel </sdk/apps/qml/QtLocation/GeocodeModel/>`__.NoError -
-   No error has occurred
+-  :ref:`GeocodeModel <sdk_qtlocation_geocodemodel>`.NoError - No error has
--  `GeocodeModel </sdk/apps/qml/QtLocation/GeocodeModel/>`__.EngineNotSetError
+   occurred
+-  :ref:`GeocodeModel <sdk_qtlocation_geocodemodel>`.EngineNotSetError -
-   - The plugin/service provider used does not support (reverse) geocoding
+   The plugin/service provider used does not support (reverse) geocoding
--  `GeocodeModel </sdk/apps/qml/QtLocation/GeocodeModel/>`__.CommunicationError
+-  :ref:`GeocodeModel <sdk_qtlocation_geocodemodel>`.CommunicationError -
-   - An error occurred while communicating with the service provider
+   An error occurred while communicating with the service provider
--  `GeocodeModel </sdk/apps/qml/QtLocation/GeocodeModel/>`__.ParseError
+-  :ref:`GeocodeModel <sdk_qtlocation_geocodemodel>`.ParseError - The
-   - The response from the service provider was in an unrecognizable format
+   response from the service provider was in an unrecognizable format
--  `GeocodeModel </sdk/apps/qml/QtLocation/GeocodeModel/>`__.UnsupportedOptionError
+-  :ref:`GeocodeModel <sdk_qtlocation_geocodemodel>`.UnsupportedOptionError
    - The requested operation or one of the options for the operation are not supported by the service provider.
--  `GeocodeModel </sdk/apps/qml/QtLocation/GeocodeModel/>`__.CombinationError
+-  :ref:`GeocodeModel <sdk_qtlocation_geocodemodel>`.CombinationError - An
-   - An error occurred while results where being combined from multiple sources
+   error occurred while results where being combined from multiple sources
--  `GeocodeModel </sdk/apps/qml/QtLocation/GeocodeModel/>`__.UnknownError
+-  :ref:`GeocodeModel <sdk_qtlocation_geocodemodel>`.UnknownError - An
-   - An error occurred which does not fit into any of the other categories
+   error occurred which does not fit into any of the other categories

 |

+.. _sdk_qtlocation_geocodemodel_errorString-prop:

 +--------------------------------------------------------------------------+
 |        \ errorString : string                                            |